Hraph/netBOTify/README.md

 - `parameters`: get the list of connected workers on the server
     - Options:
         - `-r, --reload`: erase and reload the current parameters from the server
+        - `-s, --save`: save parameters value on the server now
 - `workers`: get the list of connected workers on the server
 - `clis`: get the list of connected CLIs on the server
 - `launch`: start all the tasks on the connected workers